The Best Home Barista Espresso Machine & Grinder Setups

 By the way, if you’re wondering what the heck that mask was all about in the video above, it was a nod to the extremely strange time we were basically entering at the time I published the video, as it was just as we were going into the first UK lockdown.

-We’ve sort of gone from one extreme to the other here, from talking about the much more traditional Gaggia Classic and Rancilio Silvia to talking about the Sage Bambino Plus.
+We’ve type of gone from one extreme to the other here, from talking about the much more traditional Gaggia Classic and Rancilio Silvia to talking about the Sage Bambino Plus.

-The Classic & Silvia are old school traditional espresso machines, brewed in the same way (just about) as traditional commercial espresso coffee machines have been crafted for decades, with easily accessible parts which any engineer or just anyone with a bit of DIY ability, would be fine maintaining and/or repairing.
+The Classic & Silvia are old school traditional espresso coffee machines, crafted in the same way (literally about) as traditional commercial espresso coffee machines have been crafted for decades, with easily accessible parts which any engineer or just anyone with a little of DIY ability, would be fine maintaining and/or repairing.

-The Sage Bambino Plus isn’t quite like this, it’s not a machine that you’d easily be able to take apart, and if you did you probably wouldn’t be able to get hold of most of the parts, and you wouldn’t be able to work with OEM parts either.
+The Sage Bambino Plus isn’t rather like this, it’s not a machine that you’d easily be able to take apart, and if you did you probably wouldn’t be able to get hold of most of the parts, and you wouldn’t be able to utilize OEM parts either.

-So on the positive side of this, you get some great user friendly features from this machine, however on the unwanted side, unlike more traditional machines, this isn’t a machine you’re going to be able to tinker with over the years to maintain or repair it.
+So on the positive side of this, you get some ideal user friendly features from this machine, but on the negative side, unlike more traditional machines, this isn’t a machine you’re going to be able to tinker with over the years to maintain or repair it.
 If it breaks after the two year refund or replace warranty, the chances are you’ll end up skipping it and buying another machine.

-The good news there is that in my experience if these machines have faults they usually show up within the warranty period, and if they do Sage usually just replace them, and other than that they do seem to be fairly durable machines, I’ve had mine for a few years now, and I’ve never had an issue with it.
+The good news there is that in my experience if these machines have faults they usually show up within the warranty period, and if they do Sage usually actually replace them, and other than that they do seem to be fairly durable machines, I’ve had mine for a few years now, and I’ve never had an matter with it.

-With the more expensive Sage machines, by the way, including the Oracle machines and the Dual Boiler, needing a repair outside of warranty doesn’t mean replacing, as the majority of espresso machine repair and maintenance firms will work with these, but usually not with the entry degree machines.
+With the more expensive Sage machines, by the way, including the Oracle machines and the Dual Boiler, needing a repair outside of warranty doesn’t mean replacing, as the majority of espresso coffee machine repair and maintenance firms will use these, but usually not with the entry level machines.

-This is an incredibly small espresso coffee machine, nevertheless it packs a genuine punch in terms of features, with a very reasonable 1.9L water tank, with a filter which is easy to fit and replace.
+This is a extremely small espresso machine, but it packs a genuine punch in terms of features, with an extremely reasonable 1.9L water tank, with a filter which is easy to fit and replace.

 As this machine features the newer thermoJet water heater as the Barista Pro and Barista Touch, it’s ready to rock & roll in 3 seconds, steam is ready almost instantly, the steam wand auto purges, you can steam manually or let the machine do it for you automatically.

-It has low pressure pre-infusion, with two programmable shot buttons with factory pre-set preinfusion but you can pull the shot manually too including manual preinfusion.
+It has low pressure pre-infusion, with two programmable shot buttons with factory pre-set preinfusion however you can pull the shot manually too including manual preinfusion.

 It pulls shots at 9 bars, which is something I’ve seen people misunderstanding.
-Yes the pump is a 15 bar pump which is rather regular, but it has an overpressure valve set at 9 bars.
+Yes the pump is a 15 bar pump which is rather typical, nevertheless it has an overpressure valve set at 9 bars.

-It has a PID for temperature stability, and OK you can’t modify the brew temp as you can on the Barista express and Barista Pro, however still, it suggests you don’t have to do any temperature surfing stuff to handle greatly fluctuating temperatures.
+It has a PID for temperature stability, and OK you can’t fine-tune the brew temp as you can on the Barista express and Barista Pro, nevertheless still, it means you don’t have to do any temperature surfing stuff to handle greatly fluctuating temperatures.

-So I think you’ve got to take your hat off to this little economical machine, if you’re wearing one.
+So I think you’ve got to take your hat off to this little low-cost machine, if you’re wearing one.

 It’s practically unheard of for a machine at this price to feature low pressure preinfusion, or 9 bar brew pressure, or a PID, or both auto and manual milk steaming, so to find a machine at this price which has all of these features combined, is amazing.

-This machine comes with both pressurised dual walled baskets and fundamental baskets.
-If you’re looking for a home barista machine, to utilize with an espresso coffee capable grinder, you’ll want to play tiddly winks with the pressurized baskets, or work with them for some indoor Frisby fun.
+This machine comes with both pressurised dual walled baskets and basic baskets.
+If you’re looking for a home barista machine, to use with an espresso coffee capable mill, you’ll want to play tiddly winks with the pressurized baskets, or use them for some indoor Frisby fun.

-Pressurised baskets have their benefits in terms of allowing the more “standard” coffee drinker to utilize a classic machine with a coffee mill not capable of espresso grinding, or even with pre-ground coffee.
+Pressurised baskets have their benefits in terms of allowing the more “standard” coffee drinker to utilize a representative machine with a coffee grinder not capable of espresso coffee grinding, or even with pre-ground coffee.

-It’ll make the espresso look the part with what looks like nice crema, and to be fair the espresso coffee you can get via pressured baskets and a cheap, non espresso coffee capable grinder or pre ground (if you’re using decent coffee) is probably going to be acceptable for most usual coffee drinkers.
+It’ll make the espresso coffee look the part with what looks like nice crema, and to be fair the espresso you can get via pressured baskets and a cheap, non espresso capable grinding machine or pre ground (if you’re using decent coffee) is probably going to be acceptable for many usual coffee drinkers.

-But if you’re going down the home barista path, pressurized baskets just won’t do – and in my opinion these baskets belong in the extremely cheap (around £100) domestic espresso machines crafted for the mass market, and not in entry extent home barista espresso coffee machines.
+However if you’re going down the home barista path, pressurized baskets just won’t do – and in my opinion these baskets belong in the extremely cheap (around £100) domestic espresso machines crafted for the mass market, and not in entry level home barista espresso coffee machines.

-You can get simply good milk texture with the auto steaming feature, not wonderful, but not far off.
-You can get fantastic microfoam with this machine by using the steam wand manually though as you’ll see from my milk steaming tutorial video below.
+You can get in fact good milk texture with the auto steaming feature, not ideal, but not far off.
+You can get fantastic microfoam with this machine by utilizing the steam wand manually although as you’ll see from my milk steaming tutorial video below.

-I’ve used this machine a lot, I work with it at home sometimes, I utilize it in my studio at times as it’s so quick and easy to use, and as it’s so small I take it with us when we’re on holiday in the UK, along with the smart mill pro, so I’ve had many experience utilizing this machine.
+I’ve used this machine a lot, I work with it at home sometimes, I work with it in my studio at times as it’s so quick and easy to utilize, and as it’s so small I take it with us when we’re on holiday in the UK, along with the smart coffee grinder pro, so I’ve had the majority of experience using this machine.

-The only thing I don’t like about it, truly, is the little drip tray.
-It’s the only real quirk though, and it’s not a deal breaker, you extremely need to get into the habit of emptying it regularly.
+The only thing I don’t like about it, simply, is the little drip tray.
+It’s the only real quirk although, and it’s not a deal breaker, you basically need to get into the habit of emptying it regularly.

 Check Price - Amazon UKCheck Price - Sage Appliances

-If you took the Sage Barista Express, removed the coffee mill, the pressure gauge and among the shot buttons, and made it a little bit slimmer, you’d have the Duo Temp Pro, more or less.
-The Infuser is basically the Barista Express without the integrated grinding machine, nevertheless the infuser isn’t currently available in the UK unfortunately.
+If you took the Sage Barista Express, removed the coffee grinder, the pressure gauge and among the shot buttons, and crafted it a little slimmer, you’d have the Duo Temp Pro, more or less.
+The Infuser is basically the Barista Express without the integrated coffee mill, nevertheless the infuser isn’t currently available in the UK unfortunately.

 The duo temp pro has the original thermocoil as the Barista Express does, and not the newer thermojet that the bambino plus has, so it takes a bit longer to heat up (not much, 30 seconds or so), and it takes a little longer to be steam ready and then to steam milk.

-As with the Bambino plus, this affordable machine pulls shots at 9 bars of pressure & features low pressure preinfusion and a PID, so again, a lot of features for not a lot of dosh.
+As with the Bambino plus, this economical machine pulls shots at 9 bars of pressure & features low pressure preinfusion and a PID, so again, the majority of features for not most dosh.

-In my simple opinion the newer versions from Sage with the thermojet heaters, are better overall generally when it comes to faster milk steaming and less waiting around for steam to be ready.
-If this is the grinderless version of the express, then I’d enjoy it if they crafted a pro version of this, a grinderless version with the LCD screen, shot timer & thermojet heater.
+In my simple opinion the newer versions from Sage with the thermojet heaters, are better overall primarily when it comes to faster milk steaming and less waiting around for steam to be ready.
+If this is the grinderless version of the express, then I’d enjoy it if they brewed a pro version of this, a grinderless version with the LCD screen, shot timer & thermojet heater.

-But they don’t, and anyway – if you’re on a tight budget and you’re not too anxious about waiting slightly longer for your milk to be steamed, then the duo temp pro isn’t a bad preference.
+But they don’t, and anyway – if you’re on a tight budget and you’re not too worried about waiting slightly longer for your milk to be steamed, then the duo temp pro isn’t a bad option.

 Check Price - Shop Coffee

-ECM, who are the sister company of Profitec by the way, another well known high end espresso coffee machine brand, primarily make dual boiler and heat exchanger espresso machines, and this isn’t a manufacturer of cheap espresso machines!
+ECM, who are the sister company of Profitec by the way, another well known high end espresso machine brand, mainly make dual boiler and heat exchanger espresso coffee machines, and this isn’t a manufacturer of cheap espresso coffee machines!

-They do, but, make a couple of single boiler machines, and of these the Casa V is the a lot of economical.
+They do, however, make a couple of single boiler machines, and of these the Casa V is the a lot of low-cost.

-This isn’t a PID machine, nevertheless it features an very temperature stable type of group, known as a saturated group, which are known to be better for temperature stability than the more standard ring groups found on the likes of the Classic and the Silvia.
+This isn’t a PID machine, but it features an very temperature stable sort of group, called a saturated group, which are known to be better for temperature stability than the more standard ring groups found on the likes of the Classic and the Silvia.

-It has a hefty 2.8 litre water tank, a vibe pump, a 400ml brass boiler with a 1200w heating factor, and a OPV (over pressure valve) which is very easily accessed for anyone who wants to troubleshoot the pressure from the basic 9 bars.
+It has a hefty 2.8 litre water tank, a vibe pump, a 400ml brass boiler with a 1200w heating aspect, and a OPV (over pressure valve) which is really easily accessed for anyone who wants to fix the pressure from the fundamental 9 bars.

-It has a nice sized (0.9L) drip tray, a really nice looking chrome plated commercial sized 58mm portafilter, and a steam wand on a ball joint with a two hole steam tip, and a pressure gauge.
+It has a nice sized (0.9L) drip tray, an exceptionally nice looking chrome plated commercial sized 58mm portafilter, and a steam wand on a ball joint with a two hole steam tip, and a pressure gauge.

-Although I’ve not used the Casa V yet (I will be doing, and a review is on its way) I’m told the steam power is even more impressive on the Casa V than with the Rancilio Silvia, which is hard to believe to be honest as the steam power is fantastic on the Silvia.
+Even though I’ve not used the Casa V yet (I will be doing, and a review is on its way) I’m told the steam power is even more impressive on the Casa V than with the Rancilio Silvia, which is hard to believe to be honest as the steam power is wonderful on the Silvia.

 ECM Classika PID Espresso coffee Machine